Are you stumped on which is really the best credit report site around?

-We talk a lot on identity theft security.
-You can protect yourself just as well as a company can protect you, they just make it easier.
+We talk a lot about identity theft security.
+You can protect yourself just as well as a company can protect you.
+They make it easier.
 When credit reports and scores typically cost you a bit anyway, it’s just easy to see the value in paying a little bit each month for identity theft protection.

 When considering each company, you have to know that not all will offer credit reports in their most basic package.
 The costlier plans typically consist of both credit monitoring and identity theft protection; most basic plans are $10 to $15 per month, while a combination plan would run $20 to $30 per month.

-We are going to show you the top three identity theft protection services to use when attempting to get your credit report.
-We will include their trial offer details, so you know your limitations for using them to access a free credit report.
+We will show you the top three identity theft protection services to use when getting your credit report.
+We will include their trial offer details to know your limitations for using them to access a free credit report.

 With LifeLock Standard, you get the basics of identity theft protection.
-This includes features like identity theft alerts, lost wallet protection, address change verification, and even *$1 million in a ‘Total Service Guarantee’ warranty.
-This plan runs $9.99 per month; they have a LifeLock Wallet app that’s free, but it also includes no credit reports or credit monitoring services.
+This includes identity theft alerts, lost wallet protection, address change verification, and even *$1 million in a ‘Total Service Guarantee’ warranty.
+This plan runs $9.99 per month; they have a LifeLock Wallet App, which is free, but it also includes no credit reports or credit monitoring services.

 Unfortunately, the LifeLock Standard package fails to offer any credit report.
 You must invest in LifeLock Advantage or LifeLock Ultimate Plus to get your credit report with the service.
-Advantage runs $19.99 per month and Ultimate Plus is $29.99 a month; Advantage gets you a free report from one bureau each year, while Ultimate Plus gives you a free report from each bureau every year.
+Advantage runs $19.99 per month, and Ultimate Plus is $29.99 a month; Advantage gives you a free report from one bureau each year, while Ultimate Plus gives you a free report from each bureau every year.